smartobjectoriented/so3/doc/source/user_space.rst

 The applications are delivered through a root filesystem.
 In the default (ramfs) configuration this is a FAT image, ``so3/rootfs/rootfs.fat``, built by the ``rootfs-so3`` recipe (``meta-rootfs``) from the freshly built user binaries.
-``./scripts/deploy.sh -k bsp-so3`` packs it into the FIT image and writes it to the SD-card (:ref:`user_guide`); ``./scripts/build.sh -a bsp-so3`` does the whole build + image in one step.
+``./scripts/deploy.sh -a bsp-so3`` packs it into the FIT image and writes it to the SD-card (:ref:`user_guide`); ``./scripts/build.sh -a bsp-so3`` does the whole build + image in one step.
 The FAT image can be inspected on the host (e.g. with ``mtools``) — useful when debugging what actually ended up on the target.